Emmy®-award winning film tells powerful stories

-The Gay/Lesbian/Bisexual/Transgender/Ally Employee Resource Group at the company supports this core value by providing education and awareness to all employees, including members of the GLBT community and their straight allies.
+The Gay/Lesbian/Bisexual/Transgender/Ally Employee Resource Group at the company supports this core value with education and awareness to all employees, including members of the GLBT community and their straight allies.

-Members of the GLBTA Employee Resource Group at The Principal share their personal stories of hope in a video for the international It Gets Better Project™ – a campaign focused on assuring GLBT youth that as they get older, life gets easier.
+In the film, members of the GLBTA Employee Resource Group share their personal stories of hope to assure GLBT youth that as they get older, life gets easier.
 Employees say support in the workplace is one of the things that can truly make a difference.

-"The Principal salutes the employees who are stepping forward to share their inspiring stories.
-We are proud to present them to the youth of America because our commitment to diversity and inclusion extends beyond our corporate walls."
+"The Principal is proud to present these inspiring stories to the youth of America because our commitment to diversity and inclusion extends beyond our corporate walls."

 By Nora Everett, senior vice president at The Principal

 When I was 10 years old, my parents decided it was important to visibly support racial desegregation and for me to experience greater diversity.
 I'd been attending my neighborhood school where almost all my classmates were white and middle-class—like me.
 So my parents open-enrolled me in a school across town where the students were predominately African American—and the classrooms were much more diverse.
 As a fifth grader, I became the minority student.